Adv13/ArgentBank-Website/README.md

 ## Phase 2 : Swagger file for Transactions API infos

-Remember that the new Swagger file asked is at http://localhost:3001/api-docs2 (on the Backend part)
+Please, remember that the new Swagger file asked is at http://localhost:3001/api-docs2 (on the Backend part)